Please Note: This requirement is in addition to any prospectus submission requirements in your home department.

 All proposals require an ICLS Dissertation Prospectus cover sheet and a brief supplementary statement.

-- ICLS Dissertation Prospectus cover sheet: This document requires the signatures of your sponsor and a second reader and should be turned in at the ICLS administrative office with a copy of your prospectus.
-Either the sponsor or second reader must be ICLS affiliated.
-Prospecti with cover sheets may be submitted in person or via email, though email is preferred in the form of a single PDF with all materials-signed cover sheet, supplementary statement, then prospectus.
-Scanned originals or electronically-signed cover sheets will also be accepted.
+- ICLS Dissertation Prospectus cover sheet: This document requires the signatures of the candidate’s sponsor and a second reader and should be turned in at the ICLS administrative office with a copy of their prospectus.
+Either the sponsor or second reader must be ICLS affiliated faculty.
+Prospectuses must be submitted as a single PDF with all materials: a signed cover sheet, supplementary statement, then prospectus.
+Please use the naming convention “LAST NAME, First name Prospectus Submission FALL19.”
+You may obtain signatures electronically by having sponsor and reader send you a signed copy of the cover sheet by email or simply a confirmation stating that they are aware that you are submitting your prospectus for review by ICLS by email, but this must still be part of the single pdf.

 - The brief (1-2 page) Supplementary Statement must specify the elements of your research that you consider to be comparative.
 These may vary depending on the particular project: for instance, a comparative dissertation may involve work across multiple national contexts, work with primary materials in more than one language, or work drawing on different disciplinary methodologies.
 It may also be necessary to explain the implications of your comparative approach in relation to the norms of your home department, noting the way your project expands or revises received practice in your field.
 The prospectus and summary statement should provide evidence of your competence to carry out the comparative aspects of your project, whether that means training or a grasp of the relevant scholarship in a given discipline.